fedeth/eshelf-dump/README.md

 # README

-This is a old dump of the dead startup eShelf.
+This is an old dump of the dead startup eShelf.
 It could be helpful to scaffold new apps based on the same stack and features:
 - RoR
 - Pure Vue injected compoents
 - Devise gem based on multy entities auth system